jameshughes89/cs102/src/site/topic22.rst

    :width: 500 px
    :align: center

-* With the definition of a levelorder traversal, what order would the nodes be visited?
+* With the definition of a level-order traversal, what order would the nodes be visited?

     ``A, B, C, D, E, F, G, H, I``